Best Execution – FINRA Rule 5310

 A complete list of the FinCEN jurisdictions, financial institutions and international transactions of primary money laundering concern can be accessed by means of the link below:

 The regulations also require us to notify our clients and counterparties that they may not provide the aforementioned financial institutions or any of their subsidiaries, or any designated jurisdictions with access, whether direct or indirect, to any account held at our financial institution.
 If CBNY or Commerz becomes aware that accounts held at our financial institution have been used to provide direct or indirect access or processed any transactions involving the aforementioned financial institutions, their subsidiaries or identified jurisdictions, we will be required to take appropriate steps to prevent such access, including termination of the account(s) held with us.

 Please be advised that you may obtain information about the Securities Investor Protection Corporation (“SIPC”), including how to obtain a copy of the SIPC brochure by calling (202) 371- 8300 or by visiting their website at

 As part of our compliance with applicable laws and regulations, certain telephone lines in our sales and trading department will be recorded.

 4. Risk of Unlinked Markets.
 Depending on the extended hours trading system or the time of day, the prices displayed on a particular extended hours system may not reflect the prices in other concurrently operating extended hours trading systems dealing in the same securities.
-Accordingly, you may receive an inferior price in one extended hours trading system than you would in another extended hours trading system.
+Accordingly, you may receive a price in one extended hours trading system that is inferior to the one that you would receive in another extended hours trading system.